 Before we continue, you should be aware that due to the demands these features imply at the server level, they are only available on Premium and Enterprise accounts.

-We can view changes at the individual item level by going to Actions, then Show Editors.
+We can view changes at the individual item level by going to Actions > Show Editors.
 This opens a section on the left hand side, which breaks down changes based on the time they were made.
 It shows which user or connector made the change as well as what was changed.
 From here you can also choose to recover a previous state.
 To hide this section, you go back to the Actions menu and click Hide editors.

 In addition to this we can also access an activity log that displays all Recent Activity, accessible from the menu in the upper right-hand corner.
 This shows us a breakdown of all the activity across the account.
 It also allows us to create a new backup copy of the current state of our account, as well as reverting to a previously made copy using

-Time Layer stores up to a maximum of 30 backups, with each one being available for 30 days after its creation.
-If you try to create more than 30 then the oldest backup you have made will be deleted to make space for it.
+- Time Layer stores up to a maximum of 30 backups, with each one being available for 30 days after its creation.
+If you try to create more than 30 then the oldest backup will be deleted to make space for it.

 - Your whole account will be reset to the moment of the backup, families and channels will appear with the configurations they had.
 This is especially important to consider if, for example, you have made changes to a connector which is connected to a website, as the configuration of the date exported might have been changed potentially causing errors.

 Note: should you need to revert to a previous copy of your data that is not available using your backups, then please contact our Support Centre to speak about the possibility and cost of a manual recovery.